trelau/pyOCCT/README.md

 * [Chat on Gitter](https://gitter.im/pyOCCT/Lobby)
 * [Submit issues](https://github.com/LaughlinResearch/pyOCCT/issues)

-# Getting Started
-Detailed build instructions and CI services will be available soon so check back for more information.
-Until then, users with access to a Windows 64-bit machine and Python 3.5 can use the prebuilt binaries already in the *OCCT* folder.

 ## Requirements
 The following tools and libraries should be available to build, install, or use pyOCCT.
 The links are meant to provide useful references or recommendations